-Federal budget debates remain contentious despite nearly $5 trillion in deficit reduction being achieved in recent years.
-Over three-fourths of this has occurred through spending cuts, particularly in discretionary programs such as those of the Older Americans Act, Falls Prevention, Housing Counseling, Section 202 Housing for the Elderly, the Low-Income Home Energy Assistance Program (LIHEAP), Senior Corps, and the Social Services Block Grant (SSBG).
+Federal budget debates remain contentious despite trillions in deficit reduction being achieved in recent years.
+Over three-fourths of this has occurred through spending cuts, particularly in discretionary programs such as those of the Older Americans Act, Falls Prevention, the Low-Income Home Energy Assistance Program (LIHEAP), and Senior Corps.

 Protecting vulnerable seniors